EFAA-AR - Reimbursable School Meals and Milk Programs (National School Lunch Program, School Breakfast Program, and Special Milk Program)

-- The district will provide substitute foods for students who are determined by a licensed physician to be legally disabled and whose disability restricts their diet.
-Substitutions will be provided only when a medical statement from the licensed physician is on file at the school.
-The medical statement must state the nature of the child’s disability and how the disability affects the child’s nutrition needs, and it must provide a medical prescription for substitute foods or texture modification.
+- The district will provide substitute foods for students with a disability4 that restricts their diet when supported by a written statement from a state-licensed health care professional, who is authorized to write medical prescriptions.
+Substitutions will be provided only when a medical statement from the licensed health care professional is on file at the school.
+The medical statement must state the nature of the child’s impairment so its effect on the student’s diet is understood, and what must be done to accommodate the impairment.
 The district will not charge more than the price of the school meal, as determined by the child’s eligibility status, for substitute meals or foods.

 - The district will control the sale of competitive foods.

 - The district will ensure that potable drinking water will be available to students, free of charge for consumption in the place where meals are served during meal service.

 - The district will notify all households and appropriate staff of its meal charge requirements at the beginning of each school year, upon enrollment of a student or the transfer of a student.
 The meal charging requirements will be posted on the district website, published in the student/parent handbook and made available in the information on free and reduced-priced meals.